opashaj5/recipeblog-mernstack/README.md

 ## Next Steps

 I would like to get the search and edit functions working and likes/comments features.
-Those were thing few things I struggled with the most during my time on this project.
+Those were a few things I struggled with the most during my time on this project.

 ## Wireframe